microsoft/FluidFramework/BREAKING.md

 ## LoaderHeader.cache deprecated

 In `@fluidframework/container-definitions`, the `cache` value from the `LoaderHeader` enum has been deprecated.
 Therefore, the `[LoaderHeader.cache]` property from `ILoaderHeader` is also deprecated.
 They will both be removed in the next major release, as well as all caching functionality of containers.
+Cache support will be removed soon, please try not to rely on caching, and inform us if you cannot do so.

 # 2.0.0-internal.3.3.0